Rubjerg/Graphviz.NetWrapper/README-src.md

 To run our tests successfully you will also need libgts and libpcre2 (for the neato algorithm).
 For more details, check the dependencies of any graphviz binaries with `ldd`.

+It is currently not possible to use this package on linux in a non-portable application, i.e. an application that targets linux-x64.
+The reason for this is that [dotnet flattens the directory structure of native dependencies when targetting a single runtime](https://github.com/dotnet/sdk/issues/9643), and this breaks graphviz.

 ## Installation

 Add the [Rubjerg.Graphviz nuget package](https://www.nuget.org/packages/Rubjerg.Graphviz/) to your project.